chittaro/ten_month/README.md

 ### Project Overview

 Before we celebrate this monumental day, there are some tasks you need to address in order to unveil your final prize.
-These tasks require
+These tasks require wit, determination, attention to detail, and a certain understanding that only a

 ## Command Line Interface